 You need creative ways to engage web visitors.
 One of the best ways to do this is by implementing exit-intent popups on your site.

-Exit-popups track the visitor’s mouse movements to capture their attention as they’re about to leave your website.
-It’s super useful on checkout pages, where you can offer customers a discount for the product they plan to buy.
+Exit popups track the visitor’s mouse movements to capture their attention as they’re about to leave your website.
+It’s super helpful on checkout pages, where you can offer customers a discount for the product they plan to buy.

 Offering a discount or promotion to customers gives them an extra incentive to stay on your page.
 As a result, they may change their mind and follow through with their purchase.